mohanmca/MohanLearningGround/src/main/md/BetterPerson_SelfHelp/Towards_Project_Z_Anki.md

 2. Science shows that warning has little influence on behavior; it's effective but limited.
     1. Don't use the fear as the motivation
     2. Fear doesn't help
-3. Fear induces in-actoin, while the thril of a gain induces action" well said!
+3. Fear induces in-action, while the thrill of a gain induces action" well said!

+## How to replace negative thoughts
+1. Helping others
+2. Stuffing with loads of good thoughts

 ## How to motivate ourselves to change behaviour?